In this article you’ll learn how to make quality Instagram reels, like the influencers, using Davinci Resolve.

 Instagram reels accept a resolution of a maximum of 1080 x 1920.
 Therefore you want to set the “Timeline Resolution” to this range before editing.

-Does numbers sound kind of funny?
+Does these numbers sound kind of funny?

 That’s because they are pretty uncommon in the film industry.
 However, when it comes to mobile phones, most videos on Instagram, Snapchat, etc. are actually filmed as vertical videos.